StudyFrenchSpanish

 Doctoral research requires an incredible amount of endurance and devotion.

 For some, this might all sound like a massive task.
-But for others, pursuing language learning until the highest level is plenty to make all the hard work of acquiring a PhD worth it.
+However, for others, pursuing language learning until the highest level is plenty to make all the hard work of acquiring a PhD worth it.

 I hope this article helped you in finding the information you were seeking.